Slop Articles

 It starts with me talking.
 Almost every piece begins as a voice memo, walking through the different angles of an idea out loud.
 I'm not reading from notes.
 I'm thinking.
 The point of the voice memo isn't to draft; it's to find out what I actually think.

-There's no piece on this site that came out of me typing "please generate and artile about [thing]" Every one of them starts with the what I'm thinking about, how they connect to other thaughts, ideas and arguemnts.
+There's no piece on this site that came out of me typing "please generate an article about [thing]."
+Every one of them starts with what I'm thinking about, how they connect to other thoughts, ideas and arguments.

 Does it actually add anything